 The national outfit has 13 offices spread across the UK and Ireland but its Manchester and London offices are by far the largest.
-BLM’s Manchester headquarters is, as one trainee puts it, pretty much all “beige and 90s” but it is currently undergoing a “full refurb”.
-Hopefully that will include a canteen, the lack of which is a common gripe among trainees.
+BLM’s Manchester headquarters is, as one trainee puts it, pretty much all “beige and 90s” but it is reportedly moving into new premises next year.
 BLM’s London gaff, off Fenchurch Street, is in the heart of the capital’s insurance district and overlooks the Institute of Risk Management.
 Lloyds of London, Willis Towers Watson and Zurich Insurance — all of which are within walking distance.
-A quarter of the firm’s partners are based there, with a third in Manchester.
-Eight of the remaining 11 offices have fewer than ten partners or associates.
-On the whole, we’re told partners are “incredibly approachable” and willing to offer trainees support.
+The firm announced the closure of its Bristol and Leeds offices in the wake of the coronavirus pandemic, with teams in the cities moving to permanent remote-working.

-The 20 or so annual trainees that BLM takes on are most likely to be working in either Manchester or London, with a handful based in Southampton, Birmingham, Liverpool and Glasgow.
+The 25 or so annual trainees that BLM takes on are most likely to be working in either Manchester or London, with a handful based in Birmingham, Glasgow, Liverpool and Southampton.